Amic Energy: Accusations of ESBU

-In August 2022, the Economic Security Bureau of Ukraine (ESBU) announced the initiation of the seizure of 308 assets of the Amic Ukraine CFI network, totalling over 50 million hryvnias (US$1.3 million) in corporate rights.
+In August 2022, the Economic Security Bureau of Ukraine (ESBU) announced the initiation of the seizure of 308 assets of the Amic Ukraine CFI network, totaling over ₴50 million (€1.3 million) in corporate rights.
 In particular, the ESBU accused the company of tax evasion and maintaining links with Russia.
 Amic Energy responded by calling both accusations "unfounded and baseless" and claimed that ESBU's actions were evidence of "deliberate illegal pressure on a foreign investor".

-Günter Maier, the ultimate beneficial owner and managing director of Amic Energy, denied all allegations against the company at a press conference in Kyiv in September 2022, and announced that Amic Ukraine had appealed to the Court of Appeal to overturn the decision on the seizure of assets in Ukraine, and would defend its rights at the national level and turn to international institutions if necessary.
+Günter Maier, the ultimate beneficial owner and managing director of Amic Energy, denied all allegations against the company at a press conference in Kyiv in September 2022.
+He announced that Amic Ukraine had appealed to the Court of Appeal to overturn the decision on the seizure of assets in Ukraine and would defend its rights at the national level and turn to international institutions if necessary.
 The Austrian Ambassador to Ukraine, Arad Benkö, called on the Ukrainian authorities to take proportionate measures that do not hinder business as long as no guilt is proven and stated that the Austrian embassy would closely follow the investigation.

+In May 2023, the preliminary report of the temporary investigative commission of the Verkhovna Rada (Ukraine's national parliament), following the review of a number of complaints, including from Amic Ukraine, stated possible violations by ESBU, including violation of the presumption of innocence in public comments.
+Despite the investigation, in February 2023, Amic Ukraine CFI won the Economic Security Bureau of Ukraine’s tenders for the supply of diesel fuel and motor gasoline, resulting in corresponding contracts being signed and fulfilled between Amic Ukraine and the ESBU.
+In 2024, the ESBU territorial offices in Kyiv and the Kyiv region also recognized Amic Ukraine as the winner of its fuel supply tenders.

+As of April 2025, a pre-trial investigation was ongoing in the ESBU case against Amic Ukraine, and a temporary seizure of the company’s assets remained in effect.
+According to Amic Energy’s shareholders, in 2023 Amic Ukraine underwent a documentary tax audit, which found none of the violations alleged by the ESBU.
+The company stated that it had already proven its non-involvement in two of the four charges and expected the case to be fully closed.